top of page

 Early Detection Bloodwork is also generally recommended.

-Some typcial blood work screens include a CBC (complete blood count), biochemistry panel, urinalysis, and thyroid hormone testing.
-Within each catagory, your veterinarian will advise as to how extensive the testing should be.
+Some typical blood work screens include a CBC (complete blood count), biochemistry panel, urinalysis, and thyroid hormone testing.
+Within each category, your veterinarian will advise as to how extensive the testing should be.

 Why do we recommend this testing?